ncdisrup-ai/Graphics-Solutions/README.md

-# Voice Text Solutions
+# Graphics Solutions
-Text2Speech plus Speech2Text
+GDP change plus Worldmap with geo information

 ## 🤔 What is this?
 **Description:**
-Voice Text solutions with Gradio UI:
+Graphic solutions with Gradio UI:
- - Text2Speech (TTS): facebook/fastspeech2-en-ljspeech
+ - GDP change
- - Speech2Text (STT): facebook/wav2vec2-base-960h
+ - Worldmap with geo information

 Both use pipeline (from Huggingface) to "call" the models